jipolanco/PencilFFTs.jl/docs/src/PencilArrays.md

 Permutations are passed to the `Pencil` constructor via the `permute` keyword argument.
-For performance reasons, in the `Pencils` module, dimension permutations are compile-time constants, and thus permutations should be specified as [value types](https://docs.julialang.org/en/latest/manual/types/#%22Value-types%22-1) wrapping a tuple.
+For performance reasons, in the `PencilArrays` module, dimension permutations are compile-time constants, and thus permutations should be specified as [value types](https://docs.julialang.org/en/latest/manual/types/#%22Value-types%22-1) wrapping a tuple.